christegho/christegho.github.io/pages/about_content.md

 * I have extensive experience using machine learning for real world applications.
 My recent work includes developing a few shot detector for detecting tear gas canisters to assist investigators at Forensic Architecture with their work on human rights violations.
 In the past year, I have worked on image and video generation and language modelling for art installations, and research on support vector graphic generation.

-* I have executed challenging tasks throughout the entire pipeline, from dealing with small amounts (as little as ten training data points)  of data all the way to deploying ML models that serve thousands of requests per second.
+* I have executed challenging tasks throughout entire pipelines, from dealing with small amounts (as little as 10 training data points)  of data all the way to deploying ML models that serve thousands of requests per second.

 * I completed my Masters in machine learning at the University of Cambridge, in August 2017.
 For my thesis, I worked on improving uncertainty estimates in deep reinforcement learning, through Bayes By Backprop, for the application of dialogue systems.